Gjurmët

 Gjurmët (trans.
-The Traces) was a Yugoslav new wave band formed in Pristina in 1980.
-The band is notable for being one of the first Yugoslav rock bands formed by Kosovo Albanians and the first new wave band from SAP Kosovo.
+The Traces) was an Albanian new wave band formed in Pristina in 1980.
+The band is notable for being one of the first Albanian rock bands formed by Kosovo Albanians and the first new wave band from SAP Kosovo.

 Gjurmët was formed and led by Migjen Kelmendi (vocals, rhythm guitar).
 The band released only one self-titled album before disbanding in 1986.
 The band made three one-off reunions, in 1988, 2015 and 2019.